JuliaPhylo/PhyloMakie.jl/STYLE-workflow-docs.md

 If disruptive redesign, deep refactor, clean-room replacement, migration, or external breakage is in play, the document must state what is authorized and what is not.

-### Port classification and compatibility stance

-If a workflow document describes a port, backend replacement, rewrite, reimplementation, API reset, or migration-sensitive redesign, it must classify the work explicitly.

-At minimum, it must say whether the effort is:

-- a compatibility-preserving port
-- a clean port with API redesign
-- a staged migration with temporary compatibility support

-It must also say explicitly:

-- whether legacy public names are required, optional migration material only, or forbidden
-- whether a runtime compatibility shell is authorized at all
-- whether any temporary bridge is allowed, and if so which owner consumes it
-- the exact tranche or task where that bridge is deleted

 ### Verification and green-state gates